h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

         **URI scheme**

-        An Alluxio data source is referenced using ``alluxio://`` schema and the location of Alluxio master.
+        An Alluxio data source is referenced using the ``alluxio://`` schema and the location of the Alluxio master.
 For example,

         .. code-block:: bash